CamLogie/london-mock-exchange-frontend/README.md

 This is a frontend static react webpage application for mock investments, made in conjunction with [this backend London Mock Exchange API](https://github.com/arabellaknowles/london-mock-exchange-backend).

 This app provides a user interface for:
-- user registration
+- User registration
-- logging in
-- logging out
+- Logging in and out
-- Creating a portfolio
+- Creating and deleting portfolios
 - Listing portfolios
-- Deleting portfolios
 - Creating transactions
 - Listing transactions
 - Displaying a newsfeed of current financial articles